Cheapest Food to Buy: Best List of 57 Budget Foods

 14) Carrots

 Carrots can be enjoyed cooked or raw.
 These crunchy root vegetables come in a range of colors, from traditional orange to purple, red, and even yellow.
+You can make lots of great side dishes and desserts with carrots.

 lots of different varieties of carrots - cheapest food to buy.